Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 4 stars You want to call this punk?
-No sirree Bob, it's a very different kettle of fish.
+No sirree Bob, it's still a different kettle of fish.
 But with this album, John Cale took the early 1970s singer-songwriter boom (ever so sensitive and clever) by the neck and beat it to a pulp, right in front of your eyes.
 The opening track, "Fear Is A Man's Best Friend" says it all.
 Aggressive, almost Lisztean piano chords make way for a melody so smooth you'd be forgiven for thinking you've stumbled upon quite a nice pop album, actually.
-But if you've learnt your rock history, you'll already be aware this song is going to end in a bout of panicky, barely coherent screaming.
-'We're already dead, / just not yet in the ground', as its lyrics go.
+But if you've learnt your rock history, you'll be aware the song is going to end in a bout of panicky, barely coherent screaming.
+'We're already dead, / just not yet in the ground', as the lyrics go.

 Unfortunately, even the A-side contains a dud: the Eno-influenced 'Emily', with Eno himself generating ocean waves in the background.
 'Dare to be boring, dare to annoy people' is what Cale must have thought.
-On the original B-side, things get even worse.
-"The Man Who Couldn't Afford To Orgy" is superior pop, and "You Know More Than I Know" sounds gloriously sad, but the eight minute "Gun" is a totally forgettable rocker, Phil Manzanera's guitar solo firmly going nowhere, and "Momamma Scuba", the album closer, is annoying; nothing more.
+On the original B-side, things get worse.
+"The Man Who Couldn't Afford To Orgy" is superior pop, and "You Know More Than I Know" sounds gloriously sad, but the eight minute "Gun" is a totally forgettable rocker, with Phil Manzanera's guitar solo firmly going nowhere, and "Momamma Scuba", the album closer, is annoying; nothing more.

 So there we are: six tracks which, taken together, definitely warrant five stars, and another three that are little more than filler.
 If you don't own FEAR yet, I suggest you get it as part of the magnificent two-disc compilation THE ISLAND YEARS: remastered with bonus tracks, full colour booklet and all.